Tanmay-Kenjale/Dart-learning/README.md

 It contains 16 characters which comprises of 4 lowercase alphabets, 4 uppercase alphabets, 4 integers and 4 symbols.
 Math folder contains algorithms such as prime.dart which will tell you if a number is prime or not.
 The fibonacci series is an algorithm which adds 2 previous numbers and produces a third number; then it will add the second and third to produce the fourth.
+The practiceProblems folder is same like the logicalProblems folder(It contains unpredictable names).